Supported devices and system requirements

 • Battery optimization disabled (recommended)

-Tip: You can skip disabling battery optimization during setup, but we strongly recommend it for full functionality.
+Tip: You can skip disabling battery optimization during setup, but we recommend it for full functionality.
 Accessibility service and "display over other apps" can't be skipped.

 Note: Some Android manufacturers apply extra background restrictions.
 See Setup Wispr Flow on Android for device-specific instructions.